jackeyzhang/simpleeye/README.md

-Many learning materials are too heavery to learn and remerber.
+Many learning materials are too heavery to learn and remember.
-Let's easy remeber and use them.
+Let's easy remember and use them.